project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

 ### Adding Content to Book

-You can add content in the book like unit/chapters, heading details, DIAL Codes, and resources.
+You can add various elements in the book like units/chapters, heading details, DIAL codes, and resources.
 <table>
   <tr>
     <th style="width:35%;">Step</th>